zareenf01/ai-image-gen/README.md

 # Imagify - AI Image Generator

 Imagify is your go-to solution for transforming text into stunning AI-generated images.
-Whether you're looking for creative inspiration, social media content, or artistic visuals, Imagify provides a seamless experience with its intuitive interface and powerful AI capabilities.
-Simply input your text, and Imagify will generate unique images instantly.
+Just type in your idea, and let the AI do the magic!
+Perfect for social media, creative projects, or just for fun.
+Give it a try and see what you can create!

 ## Features